snogcel/blockchain-spv/README.md

 }
 ```

 `Blockchain` stores and verifies block headers, and does SPV (lite client) verification.
-It is compatible with Bitcoin and Bitcoin-derived blockchains.
+It is compatible with Dash and Bitcoin-derived blockchains.

 ----
 #### `new Blockchain(params, db)`

 Creates an SPV `Blockchain` which stores and verifies block headers.

 `params` should be the blockchain parameters for the blockchain you wish to use.
-Parameters for Bitcoin are available at `require('webcoin-bitcoin').blockchain`.
+Parameters for Dash are available at `require('webcoin-dash').blockchain`.
 For more info about params you can use, see the [Parameters](#parameters) section.

 `db` should be a [`LevelUp`](https://github.com/Level/levelup) instance where block data will be stored.
 The db should not be shared with another Blockchain (if you need to, use [`level-sublevel`](https://github.com/dominictarr/level-sublevel) to create a sub-section of your db).